imohiosen/ComplexNumberJS/README.md

 Z non-static methods
 -------------------
 Every method you would logically expect to return nothing returns "this" (this currently referenced object).
-The parameter arg could any thing that would pass as Z's constructor acceptable arguments- ie Z objects, String, and regular number (javascript primitive number or Number() objects)
+The parameter ARG could any thing that would pass as Z's constructor acceptable arguments- ie Z objects, String, and regular number (javascript primitive number or Number() objects)

         console.log(new Z());// to see a list of Z's non-static methods